 A firewall is like a security guard in any company.
 It determines if any person or material is allowed to connect to the outside world, or any connection from outside can enter Computer.
 It follows some rules i.e., Inbound and Outbound rules, before anything goes out or comes in.
 Now, what happens when a stranger comes in without an appointment?
-Security guard calls the help desk to ask.
-Same thing happens with Windows Firewall here.
+The security guard calls the help desk to ask.
+The same thing happens with Windows Firewall here.
 It’s monitoring system pop up a window when it doesn’t any rule for some unknown programs.
 In this post, I will share a complete guide to configure Windows 10 Firewall.

-Windows Firewall comes with some predefined rules so you don’t get bothered every time when a program connects to internet.
-Like Explorer or Live Messenger.
-So its a common experience people don’t see it most of the time.
+Windows Firewall comes with some predefined rules, so you don’t get bothered whenever a program connects to the internet.
+So it’s not surprising people don’t see it most of the time.
 However, I am sure you must have seen one or two messages at least where Windows warns that a program is requesting for making a connection.
 That’s Firewall giving you a warning.
-To configure Windows Firewall there are two ways i.e. Basic Mode and Advanced Mode
+To configure Windows Firewall there are two ways i.e., Basic Mode and Advanced Mode

 Basic Mode of Managing Firewall

 Basic Mode involves enabling the Firewall, Adding and Removing programs to firewall rules quickly.
 To open the program, Open Windows Search by pressing WIN + S, and then type Windows Security.
 Then switch to the Firewall and Protection section.
-Here you get direct options to turn it on or off and second option is to allow a program through windows firewall rule.
-If you wish to add any program which you know is safe this is the place to do it.
-Don’t worry its not like you add something to windows firewall and it stops working.
-That’s not right.
+Here you get direct options to turn Firewall on or off, and the second option is to allow a program through windows firewall rule.
+If you wish to add any application which you know is safe, this is the place to do it.

 In the Windows Security Firewall section, click on Firewall notification settings to manage them.
-You must keep a check on Notify me when firewall blocks any program.
-This help you when you installed a new program which windows firewall doesn’t know about it.
-If you had this notification on you can create the rules to allow the program to pass through windows Firewall at the moment program is blocked.
+You must keep a check on Notify me when a firewall blocks any program.
+It helped you when you installed a new program which windows firewall doesn’t know about it.
+If you had this notification on, you could create the rules to allow the program to pass through the Windows Firewall at the moment program is blocked.

-So in this section will convert how to create Inbound and Outbound rules for Windows Firewall.
-This is similar to basic mode but you get different options and with more complexity.
+In this section will learn how to create Inbound and Outbound rules for Windows Firewall.
+It is similar to basic mode, but you get different options and with more complexity.

-Type WF.msc in your run dialog box.
-This opens up Windows Firewall with Advanced Security program which allows you to create inbound rules, outbound rules, Connection security rules and Monitoring.
+- Type WF.msc in your run dialog box.
+It opens up the Windows Firewall with Advanced Security program, which allows you to create inbound rules, outbound rules, Connection security rules, and Monitoring.

-- Inbound rules determine which programs are allowed to bring the data in , Outbound are just opposite of that.
+- Inbound rules determine which applications are allowed to bring the data in; Outbound is just the opposite of that.

 How to create Inbound and Outbound Rules?